Vivdaddy/Vivdaddy.github.io/_pages/about.md

 I received my **Bachelors degrees** in [Computer Science](https://www.eecs.psu.edu/) (Honors) and [Biology](https://science.psu.edu/bio) at [The Pennsylvania State University](https://www.psu.edu/) where my undergraduate research advisor was Prof. [Daniel Kifer](http://www.cse.psu.edu/~duk17/).

-My current research interests are in the general areas of data science and machine learning particularly in deep learning, variational inference and uncertainty quantification and their applications to recommender systems.
+My current research interests are in the general areas of data science and machine learning with a focus on deep learning, variational inference and uncertainty quantification and their applications to recommender systems.

 ## Education
 * **M.S.
 Computer Science**, Georgia Institute of Technology            - (2021-    )